plynty/compendiumfinance/fee-calc.md

 ---
-title: True Cost of Fees
+title: The True Cost of Fees
 layout: fee-calc
-back_to: index.html#resources-head
+back_to: aboutus.html#resources-head
 ---